PhaseByte/phasebyte-docs/docs/01_PhaseOne/02_PhaseOne_BuildGuide.md

 ### 6. Foam and Plate

-Once the stabilizers are installed you can place the optional foam on top and the plate.
+Once the stabilizers are installed you can place the optional foam on top and then the plate.
 Note, on some foam kits we noticed that the stabilizer bar contacts the foam.
 If this issue causes fit issues with your build, please cut away the small bit of foam over the stabilizers.

 ![PhaseOneLayout](BuildGuide-14.jpg)